How to Grow Mahonia

 The most popular varieties grown in UK gardens are:

-Mahonia x media which grows up to 5m high 4 m wide and flowers from late autumn to early winter; good varieties are 'Charity', 'Winter sun' and 'Lionel Fortescue' and all are very hardy H4.
+Mahonia x media which grows up to 5m high 4 m wide and flowers from late autumn to early winter; good varieties are 'Charity', 'Winter sun' and 'Lionel Fortescue' and all are sceneted and very hardy H4.
 These have large upright, yellow, scented flowers.
 'Charity' can be grown in a north facing spot, which makes it a good shrub for a difficult growing area.

 Mahonia fortunei smaller 1.2m high 1 m wide which flowers in the autumn